temirlan-k/Tengri-News-Clone/README.md

 Automatically send notifications to subscribers when a newpost is created using `Django Signals(post_save)`.

->Integration with `AWS S3` for storing media files Store images and media files in AWS S3 for efficient media content management.
+>Integration with `AWS S3` for storing media files Store images and media files in AWS S3 for efficient media content management and retrieving media content by image_link(object url)

 > Using Django Generic Views and forms for data management Using `Django Generic Views` and creating custom forms to easily manage application data.

 > Scheduling Tasks with APScheduler
-Automation of repetitive tasks, for example, parsing of news from the site `tengrinews.kz from 1 to 8 pages every 5 minutes and thus constantly dynamically provide the latest news`, the use of APScheduler for regular data updates.
+Automation of repetitive tasks, for example, parsing of news from the site `tengrinews.kz from 1 to 8 pages every 5 minutes and thus constantly dynamically provide the latest news`, the use of `APScheduler` for regular data updates.

 > Using `SMTP to send email notifications`